 3. Scholarships Available for International Students

-There are several scholarships that are available for foreign students.
+Several scholarships are available for foreign students.
 Some of these scholarships include:

 4. The Weather